Luoxd1996/RobustNPC/README.md

 ```
 * The trained model just can predict the T1-weighted MRI images, the thickness should be the range of (2.5mm-10.mm).

+## Acknowledgment and Statement
+If you have any question, please contact [Xiangde Luo](https://luoxd1996.github.io).